ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Introduction

 In the context of DNN certification, the input to DNN is an infinite set of data points, usually specified as constraints over the possible values of the input layer neurons.
-These constraints act as elements of an abstract domain.
-DNN certifiers propagate these constraints through the DNN by defining abstract transformers corresponding to DNN operations.
-Certifier developers establish the \textit{over-approximation-based soundness} of the certifiers by proving that the output computed by abstract transformers over-approximates the actual output of the DNN on the concrete inputs.
+These constraints act as the elements of an abstract domain.
+Instead of computing the values of the neurons, DNN certifiers propagate the constraints through the DNN by defining abstract transformers corresponding to each DNN operation.
+Certifier developers establish the \textit{soundness} of the certifiers by proving the soundness of the abstract transformers w.r.t the DNN operations.